 This is the first known mention of the blue whale anywhere (by this name), and was recorded by Melville as ‘half-fabulous’.
 We now know it to be real and the largest animal ever discovered.
 Moby-Dick is effusive in information on whales and whaling but, as Danielewski does with the house in House of Leaves, information is used as a way of creating an abyss within which its true subject somewhere lurks, massive yet unseen.
 The scientific systematisation of whales serves, in the gaps the reader is left with, to connect them even more with the fantastical, and Melville knew this.
 The blue whale’s inclusion in that sub-list elucidates this point better than he could have hoped when writing it, as if we’re watched something drift across the line between myth and reality.

 This example shows how systematisation, seen often as the most coldly practical use of lists, is more than a mere arrangement of bits of knowledge: the arrangement itself is part (perhaps even the larger part) of the knowledge being described.2Both aspects, of course, have an appeal to the magpie, the scavenger/builder.
-As to whether that knowledge is by this process revealed or created is a contentious thing, this being the flashpoint between – to light our thinking pipes for a second – structuralism and poststructuralism.
+As to whether that knowledge is by this process revealed or created is a contentious thing, this being the flashpoint between – to light our thinking pipes for a second – structuralism and its unruly offspring.

 For the poststructurally inclined, lists and sub-lists of, say, zoological taxonomies (the animal kingdom, and within that the phylum, then class, order, family and genus) are equal, say, to the real number system (real numbers, and within them the rational numbers, then integers, whole numbers, natural numbers) in being structures overlaid by the observer as a means of understanding what’s there.
 The structure itself is not ‘real’, or inherent to the subject, yet will be our only view on to it.
 But this doesn’t matter as long as the structure remains ‘accurate’ – which is to say, useful.
 Branching lists are the frameworks beneath these structures which, since being examined directly, have caused much furrowing of brows within philosophy and perhaps not nearly enough in the sciences, since we are here talking about the foundations of knowledge.